• Disease Overview

 Diagnosis

-A diagnosis of TPI deficiency is suspected based upon a thorough clinical evaluation, a detailed patient history, and identification of characteristic findings.
-A diagnosis may be confirmed by molecular genetic testing that identifies the characteristic genetic mutation associated with TPI deficiency.
+A diagnosis of TPI deficiency may be suspected based upon a thorough clinical evaluation, a detailed patient history and identification of characteristic findings.
+A diagnosis may be confirmed by molecular genetic testing that identifies two variants in the TPI1 gene.
+Identification of the specific gene variants can help predict life expectancy.7

 • < Previous section